DigitalHealthZurich/MDR_Guideline/md_sites/technicaldoc_2.md

 ## Labeling

-- All labels applied directly to the device, its packaging, and any sterile packaging.
+- All labels applied directly to the device, its primary and secondary packaging, and any sterile packaging.
 - The label must include the following, where applicable:
     - Name or trade name of the device.
     - UDI carrier.